BioHaskell/iterable/README.md

 Used as a main interface to Protein Databank structures parsed by [hPDB](http://hackage.haskell.org/package/hPDB) library.

 Details on official releases are on [Hackage](http://hackage.haskell.org/package/iterable).

+This package is also a part of [Stackage](http://daniel-diaz.github.io/stackagelist/)
+- a stable subset of Hackage.